gitleaks/gitleaks/README.md

 You can ignore specific findings by creating a `.gitleaksignore` file at the root of your repo.
 In release v8.10.0 Gitleaks added a `Fingerprint` value to the Gitleaks report.
 Each leak, or finding, has a Fingerprint that uniquely identifies a secret.
 Add this fingerprint to the `.gitleaksignore` file to ignore that specific secret.
 See Gitleaks' [.gitleaksignore](https://github.com/gitleaks/gitleaks/blob/master/.gitleaksignore) for an example.
 Note: this feature is experimental and is subject to change in the future.

+#### Decoding

+Sometimes secrets are encoded in a way that can make them difficult to find with just regex.
+Now you can tell gitleaks to automatically find and decode encoded text.
+The flag `--max-decode-depth` enables this feature (the default value "0" means the feature is disabled by default).

+Recursive decoding is supported since decoded text can also contain encoded text.
+The flag `--max-decode-depth` sets the recursion limit.
+Recursion stops when there are no new segments of encoded text to decode, so setting a really high max depth doesn't mean it will make that many passes.
+It will only make as many as it needs to decode the text.
+Overall, decoding only minimally increases scan times.

+The findings for encoded text differ from normal findings in the following
+ways:

+- The location points the bounds of the encoded text
+  - If the rule matches outside the encoded text, the bounds are adjusted to include that as well
+- The match and secret contain the decoded value
+- Two tags are added `decoded:<encoding>` and `decode-depth:<depth>`

+Currently supported encodings:

+- `base64` (both standard and base64url)

 ## Sponsorships

 <p align="left">
 	<h3><a href="https://coderabbit.ai/?utm_source=oss&utm_medium=sponsorship&utm_campaign=gitleaks">coderabbit.ai</h3>
 	  <a href="https://coderabbit.ai/?utm_source=oss&utm_medium=sponsorship&utm_campaign=gitleaks">